In this post we'll be looking at how to easily add CSS blend modes to your Webflow projects by simply adding a combo class to any element is Webflow.

-This is a really simple how-to and we hope you go ahead and use it in Webflow as css blend modes can add a lot of flexibility and overall sexy elements to your designs, and it's something that's not supported by Webflow out the box without using custom code.
+This is a really simple how-to and we hope you go ahead and use it in Webflow as CSS blend modes can add a lot of flexibility and overall sexy elements to your designs, and it's something that's not supported by Webflow out the box without using custom code.
+As a small Webflow studio mainly focussed on Webflow design Milk Moon Studio always tries to find the simplest way of doing something, so this copy-paste solution can be real help.
+It's not something new for the Webflow Experts out there, but works well with combo classes and even allows you to exclude assets in your design from the blend.

 Implementing this will be super easy as you're only going to be pasting in one piece custom code in the <head> section of your project settings and then you'll simply be adding a combo class to any element you want a specific blend mode applied to.